 I acquired this delightful compact Salvia at a plant stall at an open garden I visited in Brisbane in 2013.
-I had never heard of it before but I loved its gorgeous two-tone pink flowers: soft pink with darker pink markings that did sort of look like angel's wings.
+I had never heard of it before but I loved its gorgeous two-tone pink flowers: soft pink with darker pink markings that do sort of look like angel's wings.
 The flowers are enhanced by a very dark calyces.
-It grows to about 50 or 60 cm tall and it seems that it is an Australian hybrid, possibly related to Salvia microphylla or a hybrid between that and Salvia greggii, known as Salvia x Jamensis.
+It grows to about 50 or 60 cm tall and it seems that it is an Australian hybrid that appeared in a Queensland garden, possibly related to Salvia microphylla or a hybrid between that and Salvia greggii, known as Salvia x Jamensis.
 It flowers over a long period in the warmer months.
 It does best in sun and can be pruned by about one-third to a half in May.